sirbrillig/phpcs-changed/README.md

 }
 ```

-If the file was versioned by git, we can do the same with the `--git` option:
+If the file was versioned by git, we can do the same with the `--git` option (note that this operates only on _staged_ changes):

 ```
 phpcs-changed --git file.php --report json